utiasDSL/pycffirmware/README.md

 git submodule update --init --recursive
 ```

 Install swig for your machine.
-Installation instructions can be found [here](https://www.swig.org/download.html)
+Installation instructions can be found [here](https://www.swig.org/download.html).
+Ensure that the install location is added to your path variable.

 Install Numpy